mlobin/BT-Obsidian-data/Support systems/Improved C3.md

 ### Network Resilience
 - Because no master computer exists in an improved C3i network, the entire network **cannot** be shut down by the loss of a single unit.
-- Only those units in the effective radius of enemy [[ECM]] or whose C3i computer is destroyed by a critical hit are isolated from the network.
+- Only those units in the effective radius of enemy [[ECM Suite]] or whose C3i computer is destroyed by a critical hit are isolated from the network.

 ### Compatibility and Limitations
 - Improved C3i computers are **not** compatible with standard C3 Masters or C3 Slaves.